 The Ambari Web UI periodically accesses the Ambari REST API, which resets the session timeout.
 Therefore, by default, Ambari Web sessions do not timeout automatically.
 You can configure Ambari to timeout after a period of inactivity.
-Refer to Ambari Web Inactivity Timeout in the Ambari Security Guide for more information.
+Refer to Ambari Web Inactivity Timeout in Hortonworks Data Platform Apache Ambari Security for more information.